Tommy Dreamer: Early appearances (1993–1994)

 Dreamer joined Extreme Championship Wrestling (ECW) in October 1993 at NWA Bloodfest.
-His first major gimmick in the company had him wrestling in matches in garish green suspenders and acting as something of a "pretty boy" – at least in relation to the rest of the ECW roster.
+His first major gimmick in the company had him wrestling in matches in garish green suspenders and acting as something of a "pretty boy" – at least about the rest of the ECW roster.
 This gimmick got him soundly booed by crowds, even when he became the first person in wrestling history to kick out of the pin that follows the Superfly Splash of Jimmy "Superfly" Snuka at The Night the Line Was Crossed.
+He teamed with Johnny Gunn to capture the ECW Tag Team Championships.
+They captured the titles from Johnny Hotbody and Tony Stetson in only nine seconds.
+Less than a month later, the pair would lose the titles to The Tazmaniac (later Taz) and Kevin Sullivan.
+Gunn suffered an injury and was replaced with Shane Douglas for a night, who turned on Dreamer to cost them the tag belts.

 Feud with the Sandman (1994–1995)

 After Michael Fay was arrested in Singapore and sentenced to a caning, ECW head booker Paul Heyman decided to capitalize on the publicity by holding a Singapore Cane match between Dreamer and the Sandman – with the loser having to take ten lashes.
 After losing the match, Dreamer took his lashes, then asked the Sandman for another, causing the crowd to feel sympathy for him as he took the extra and another.
 This was a launching point to an angle that ended up blurring the divide between faces and heels in wrestling, as well as start a new way of working the fans, especially the "smarks" – fans with some amount of inside information.
-In a later match, Dreamer kayfabe accidentally blinded the Sandman, first by knocking a lit cigarette into his eye, then hitting in the other with a Singapore cane.
+In a later match, Dreamer kayfabe accidentally blinded the Sandman, first by knocking a lit cigarette into his eye, then hitting the other with a Singapore cane.
 Immediately after, Dreamer seemed to break kayfabe and started aiding the Sandman.
 He professed that he "didn't mean to do it" and that it was "an accident" as other wrestlers – face and heel – swarmed out to help.
 The feud continued with Sandman planning to announce his retirement at an ECW show, only to attack Dreamer and reveal he was never actually blind.
 The feud ended when Dreamer defeated the Sandman in a No DQ/No-Holds-Barred match.